ChristophRaab/thesis/README.md

 <br />

 ## Datasets
-All datasets are included except following requried for reproducing the results in the appendix.
+All datasets are included except the Visda dataset required for reproducing the results in the appendix.
 The Visda dataset can be found [here](https://paperswithcode.com/dataset/visda-2017).<br />
 To use the Visda datasets copy the extracted folders train, validation, test to: